CiscoDevNet/ppe-detection/README.md

 send notification

 By default, it will use the console notification, this just print the notification to stdout.
-If you want to use spark, use change the config referring to `config.py`.
+If you want to use Cisco® Webex Teams, use change the config referring to `config.py`.
 Or you can write your own if you write your provider inheriting the `notification.Provider`

-setup webex-teams(spark)
+setup Cisco® Webex Teams

 * create a robot referring to https://developer.cisco.com/webex-teams/, you will get the token
 * create a webex-teams room and add the robot to that team